Bandyer/Bandyer-Chat-Widget/README.md

 <b>After a successfull publication, your extension will have a unique id, that can be used as parameter in the `BandyerChat.create()` function to use it in yuor own integration.</b>

-For further info visit <a src="https://developer.chrome.com/webstore/get_started_simple"> Chrome Developer tutorial</a>
+For further info visit [Chrome Developer tutorial](https://developer.chrome.com/webstore/get_started_simple)